What is a Parent Teacher Association (PTA)?

 Parent Teacher Association (PTA) is an organisation of parents and staff.
 Its role is to encourage closer links between home and school.
 PTAs are best known for their fundraising work.
 Fundraising events provide an opportunity for parents, staff and pupils to get together.

 How is the PTA organised?

 Most PTAs have an annual general meeting.
 At this meeting a committee is elected to run the PTA – usually consisting of a chair, a vice-chair, a treasurer, a secretary and ordinary committee members.
 Their job is to pass on information from the PTA to other parents in their child’s class.
-The PTA committee usually meets twice a term and set up smaller working groups to organise individual events.
+The PTA committee usually meets each term to organise individual events.